Traditional Greek Salad: Healthy, Nutritious and Easy to Make

 A Gastronomic Tribute to Homer’s Mythical Heroes and Feta Cheese

-In the evening, we stopped at a tavern for dinner, while admiring a fabulous Mediterranean sunset over the Santorini Caldera.
+We stopped at a tavern for dinner in the evening while admiring a fabulous Mediterranean sunset over the Santorini Caldera.
 An exquisite view from a considerable height and the remainder of a massive volcanic eruption that shaped this circular archipelago.

 The truth is, you can’t go wrong with things that many people grow in their gardens.
-And you don’t have to physically be in Greece (even if it is preferable, being a holiday hot spot for all the right reasons!) to make a simple, filling, healthy and delicious starter.
+And you don’t have to physically be in Greece (even if it is preferable, being a holiday hot spot for all the right reasons!) to make a simple, filling, healthy and delicious starter or side dish such as this traditional Greek salad.

 For me, it turned countless times in a whole meal, especially in the summer months when I go for anything light, healthy and easy to make.